[Updated October, 2016]

 Set Gap vs. Adjustable

 Generally speaking, Open Comb razors expose more of the blade to the skin, making for a more “aggressive” shave.
 But even razors with a Safety Bar can be aggressive: it’s all about the amount of blade exposed to the skin.
 The vast majority of razors have a set gap size: the amount of the gap distance is determined by the manufacturer for a particular model of razor.
 However “adjustable” razors can change the gap to make them more gentle or more aggressive.
-There are only three adjustable razors currently made, all from Merkur and mentioned earlier.
-There were also some vintage adjustable razors.
-There are several lists that rate razors on a scale of the amount of blade gap or blade exposure.
-See the bottom of the Sharpologist page under “Resources” for one such list.
+There are only two adjustable razors currently made, both from Merkur and mentioned earlier–the Progress and the Futur.
+There are also some vintage adjustable razors.

 Here are what I consider the “best” razors in several different categories.
 This is based on: